 The soil has to be loose and free from rocks and debris to grow long and even carrot roots.
-If possible, try to grow carrots in a raised garden beds.
+If possible, try to grow carrots in raised garden beds.

 It helps keep the soil remain loose and makes it easy to work on the ground by turning soil gently.
 Carrots need full sun to partial shade to grow optimally.

 You should cover the orange tops of the carrot roots if they get exposed outside the soil.
-The sunlight exposure to root will make them turn green or brown.
+The sunlight exposure to roots will make them turn green or brown.
 You should also not add too much nitrogen-rich fertilizer as it makes carrots grow large tops and small roots.

 You should keep the growing area free from weeds as carrots don’t compete well with weeds.
 While growing, keep soil evenly moist and thin carrots to 1 inch apart after they sprout.